 Though Family Workshops can be challenging, they often result in the most meaningful and uniquely impactful therapeutic progress for both the student and their family.
 These Workshops provide a supportive space for open and direct dialogue between family members, which can increase self-awareness and mutual understanding.

 During the evenings and between scheduled Workshop activities, there is ample time for families to relax and enjoy each other’s company in southern Oregon.
 There are many great spots for dining as well as indoor and outdoor activities.

-Parents participate in 6 parent coach sessions with Parent Coach Professionals.
+Parents of Dragonfly Transitions students participate in 6 parent-coach sessions with Parent Coach Professionals.
 Many parents experience a range of struggles during the transition process or in adjusting to parenting a young adult.
 Some parents have difficulties establishing boundaries, and appropriate consequences while others experience challenges in communicating with and understanding their child or in letting go and allowing space for young adult development.
 Some parents struggle with their own anxiety or various changes that come with their child moving toward independence.
 It’s a transition for the entire family.

 The parent coach can provide support and encouragement during this challenging process.
 They work cooperatively with Dragonfly Transitions to:

 - Implement a plan to address immediate concerns